AP Exclusive: First gene-edited babies claimed in China

 “I think this is justifiable,” Church said of that goal.

-In recent years scientists have discovered a relatively easy way to edit genes, the strands of DNA that govern the body.
-The tool, called CRISPR-cas9, makes it possible to operate on DNA to supply a needed gene or disable one that’s causing problems.
+In recent years scientists have discovered a relatively easy way to edit genes, the strands of DNA that govern the body, using a tool that makes it possible to supply a needed gene or disable one that’s causing problems.

 It’s only recently been tried in adults to treat deadly diseases, and the changes are confined to that person.
 Editing sperm, eggs or embryos is different — the changes can be inherited.
 In the U.S., it’s not allowed except for lab research.
 China outlaws human cloning but not specifically gene editing.

-He Jiankui (HEH JEE’-an-qway), who goes by “JK,” studied at Rice and Stanford universities in the U.S. before returning to his homeland to open a lab at Southern University of Science and Technology of China in Shenzhen, where he also has two genetics companies.
+He Jiankui (HEH JEE’-an-qway) studied at Rice and Stanford universities in the U.S. before opening a lab at Southern University of Science and Technology of China in Shenzhen, where he also has two genetics companies.

-The U.S. scientist who worked with him on this project after He returned to China was physics and bioengineering professor Michael Deem, who was his adviser at Rice in Houston.
-Deem also holds what he called “a small stake” in — and is on the scientific advisory boards of — He’s two companies.
+The U.S. scientist who worked with him on this project after He returned to China was physics and bioengineering professor Michael Deem, who was his adviser at Rice.
+Deem also holds what he called “a small stake” in and serves on the scientific advisory boards of He’s two companies.

-The Chinese researcher said he practiced editing mice, monkey and human embryos in the lab for several years and has applied for patents on his methods.

-He said he chose embryo gene editing for HIV because these infections are a big problem in China.
-He sought to disable a gene called CCR5 that forms a protein doorway that allows HIV, the virus that causes AIDS, to enter a cell.
+The Chinese scientist said he chose to try embryo gene editing for HIV because those infections are a big problem in China.
+He sought to disable a gene called CCR5 that forms a protein doorway allowing HIV, the virus that causes AIDS, to enter a cell.

-All of the men in the project had HIV and all of the women did not, but the gene editing was not aimed at preventing the small risk of transmission, He said.
-The fathers had their infections deeply suppressed by standard HIV medicines and there are simple ways to keep them from infecting offspring that do not involve altering genes.
+All the men in the project had HIV and all the women did not, but the gene editing was not aimed at preventing the small risk of transmission, He said.
+The fathers had their infections deeply suppressed by standard HIV medicines and there are simple ways to keep them from infecting offspring.

 Instead, the appeal was to offer couples affected by HIV a chance to have a child that might be protected from a similar fate.

-The gene editing occurred during IVF, or lab dish fertilization.
+He said the gene editing occurred during IVF, or lab dish fertilization.
 First, sperm was “washed” to separate it from semen, the fluid where HIV can lurk.
 A single sperm was placed into a single egg to create an embryo.
-Then the gene editing tool was added.
+Then the gene editing tool was used.

 When the embryos were 3 to 5 days old, a few cells were removed and checked for editing.
 Couples could choose whether to use edited or unedited embryos for pregnancy attempts.
-In all, 16 of 22 embryos were edited, and 11 embryos were used in six implant attempts before the twin pregnancy was achieved, He said.
+Eleven embryos were used in six attempts before the twin pregnancy was achieved, He said.

 Tests suggest that one twin had both copies of the intended gene altered and the other twin had just one altered, with no evidence of harm to other genes, He said.
-People with one copy of the gene can still get HIV, although some very limited research suggests their health might decline more slowly once they do.
+People with one copy can still get HIV.

-Several scientists reviewed materials that He provided to the AP and said tests so far are insufficient to say the editing worked or to rule out harm.
+Several scientists reviewed materials that He provided to the AP and said tests so far are insufficient to draw conclusions.

-They also noted evidence that the editing was incomplete and that at least one twin appears to be a patchwork of cells with various changes.

-“It’s almost like not editing at all” if only some of certain cells were altered, because HIV infection can still occur, Church said.

 It’s unclear whether participants fully understood the purpose and potential risks and benefits.
 For example, consent forms called the project an “AIDS vaccine development” program.